 - Sonic the Hedgehog 4 gives us a wheeled boar enemy in the second episode that is actually named Fullboar.

-- Dark Souls features Armored Boars guarding the Undead Parish and the Duke's Archives.
+- Dark Souls features heavily-armored Fang Boars guarding the Undead Parish and the Duke's Archives.
+A minor meme has sprung up◊ regarding a particular fatality in the first gameplay trailer for Dark Souls 2.

 - Red Dead Redemption features wild boars that are much stealthier than their size would indicate and are surprisingly adept at ramming player characters off cliffs.